Man and Nature

-Man and Nature: Or, Physical Geography as Modified by Human Action, first published in 1864, was written by American polymath scholar and diplomat George Perkins Marsh.
-Marsh intended it to show that "whereas [others] think the earth made man, man in fact made the earth".
-As a result, he warned that man could destroy himself and the Earth if we don't restore and sustain global resources and raise awareness about our actions.
-It is one of the first works to document the effects of human action on the environment and it helped to launch the modern conservation movement.
+Man and Nature: Or, Physical Geography as Modified by Human Action, first published in 1864, was written by an American polymath scholar and a diplomat George Perkins Marsh (1801-1882).
+Marsh intended his text to show that "whereas [others] think the earth made man, man in fact made the earth".
+He warned that humans could destroy themselves and the Earth if they failed to restore and sustain global resources and to raise awareness about human actions.
+The book is one of the earliest works to document the effects of human action on the environment, and it helped to launch the modern conservation movement.